kinde-oss/kinde-nodejs-sdk/README.md

 `http://localhost:3000/register?state=<state>`

-If you want a user to sign into a particular organization, pass this code along with the sign in method.
+If you want a user to sign in to a particular organization, pass this code along with the sign in method.

 `http://localhost:3000/login?org_code=<org_code>`